ywamsendai/ywamsendai-docs/docs/lifeinjapan/gettingsettled.md

 ## Disaster Preparation

 Japan is a nation that is prone to natural disasters such as earthquakes, typhoons, landslides, and tsunamis.
 Please see [this page](disaster.md) for more information on how to be prepared.

+## Transfer Foreign Driving Licence

+If you have a foreign driving licence, you can transfer this into a Japanese one.
+This is the official webpage for information on what is needed: [https://www.police.pref.miyagi.jp/menkyo/main/gaikoku.html](https://www.police.pref.miyagi.jp/menkyo/main/gaikoku.html) (Japanese)